 The AWS also has certification waiver programs if you are already certified by organizations like the International Institute of Welding, for example.

-What Welding Certifications are Available?
+What Welding Certifications in California are Available?

 AWS credentials are transferable across the U.S., but you may need additional licenses depending on which locality you plan to work in.